 Unfortunately, the intake manifold sometimes fails.
 But what happens if it does, and how much will it cost to get it fixed?

-In this article, we will discuss the most common symptoms of a bad intake manifold and how much it costs to replace or fix it.
-Let’s go take a look at the signs first!
+In this article, I will discuss the most common symptoms of a bad intake manifold and how much it costs to replace or fix it.
+Let’s take a look at the signs first!